I need your help. I started putting together a list of the artists,

 mumbled on the under that he was going to open hers and she blushed!

-Alexandra nails it
+Alexandra nails it when she writes,

 I especially agree with part of we don’t want to hold rappers accountable because dont’ want to hold ourselves accountable......David Banner also undermined his comments by hitting on the female panelist after she agreed with his comment.
 How are you going to tell women to close their legs in one breath and say I’m gonna get another open hers in another.
 All she did was agree with him, he didn’t have to say that.